Computer Science (CSCI)

 CSCI 111.
 Introduction to Computing.
 1 Unit.

 An introduction to computing for non-computer science majors or those who have no previous programming experience.
-Introduction to elementary computer theory, algorithmic thinking, terminology and software applications in either a robotics or multimedia context.
+Introduction to elementary computer theory, algorithmic thinking, terminology, and development of software applications using Python.
 Offered every fall and spring semester.

 CSCI 141.
 Introduction to Computer Science I. 1 Unit.